 Joint memo from the Wisconsin Department of Public Instruction, the Wisconsin Department of Agriculture, Trade and Consumer Protection, and the Wisconsin Department of Health Services.
 September 2010.

-- UMass Amherst, Food Safety from Farm and Garden to Preschool
+University of Massachusetts Amherst, Food Safety from Farm & Garden to Preschool

 Free online training for early childcare educators and foodservice staff developed by the University of Massachusetts and University of New Hampshire.

 USDA, CACFP 01-2016: Procuring Local Meat, Poultry, Game and Eggs for Child Nutrition Programs.
 A USDA memorandum seeking to clarify the regulatory requirements related to food safety and answer specific questions related to procuring local meat, poultry, game and eggs.